 First, let me start by telling you what Day of the Dead is really about.
 I know it follows immediately after the pagan holiday, Halloween, but it is not the same.
 Not at all.
 One holiday is celebrated by dressing up and begging for candy from strangers, the other is celebrated by building alters and remembering loved ones who we’ve lost.

 November 1st is Dia de los Inocentes, honoring children who have died.
 In preparation of the holiday, the graves are cleaned and those of the children are decorated with white orchids and baby’s breath.
+Cleaning the headstones can involve pulling up weeds and removing any debris before decorating.
+It’s a chance to ensure everything looks neat and tidy, and that the graves serve as worthy memorials to lost loved ones.
+In Mexico, graveyards are often publicly owned, unlike in the United States when they are often private, so it’s the collective job of the community to maintain them.
 November 2nd is Dia de los Muertos, honoring adults, their graves are decorated with bright orange marigolds.
 On Day of the Dead we honor our dead with festivals and celebrations; it’s a marriage of indigenous Aztec ritual and Catholicism.

 We believe that our dead loved ones would be insulted by mourning or sadness, so on Day of the Dead we celebrate the lives of the deceased with food, drink, parties and activities that they dead enjoyed in their life.